numba/numba/docs/source/user/cli.rst

 ---------

-As shown in the help output above, the ``numba`` command includes options that can help you to debug Numba.
+As shown in the help output above, the ``numba`` command includes options that can help you to debug Numba compiled code.

 To try it out, create an example script called ``myscript.py``::